Since we all started spending a lot more time online, business owners have reported a rise in scams that capitalise on the pandemic.

-The FCA reports that “sophisticated, opportunistic” scammers are using the coronavirus pandemic to come up with scams involving pensions transfers and high-return investment opportunities (including investments in cryptoassets).
+The FCA reports that “sophisticated, opportunistic” scammers have been using the coronavirus pandemic to come up with scams involving pensions transfers and high-return investment opportunities (including investments in cryptoassets).

 Scammers use many channels, including phone calls and social media advertising.
 They’ll almost always appear too good to be true.

 The FCA lists a number of ways to protect yourself against these scams.
 Firstly, they say you should reject offers that come out of the blue, for example from firms you’ve never heard of or dealt with before.